Skill Creator

 Caution

-Skills auto-activate only 20–50% of the time.
-Trigger keywords, description format, and invocation type (user vs. LLM) determine whether Claude ever picks up the skill.
+Auto-activation is best-effort, never guaranteed — Claude Code publishes no activation rate.
+Trigger keywords, description format, and invocation type (user vs. LLM) determine whether Claude ever picks up the skill; /skill-name is the only lever a user controls directly.
 A wrong description silently kills auto-activation — and the bug is invisible until you test it.

 Tip